chrisbare/belleglade/README.md

-if it has an id, it's type is added to the import list. (no dupes) if it has an id, a variable is created for it and populated. if it has signals, a delegate is created and connected. the widget namespace is flatened, so all id's must be unique.
+if it has an id, it's type is added to the import list. (no dupes) if it has an id, a variable is created for it and populated. if it has signals, a delegate is created and connected. the widget namespace is flattened, so all id's must be unique.

 License
 -------
 GPL3